oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 Search expressions are used within the [`$search`](#SystemQueryOptionsearch) system query option to request entities matching the specified expression.
+Leading and trailing spaces are not considered part of the search expression.

 *Terms* can be any single word to be matched within the expression.